 - 1. New parking area and driveways, at-grade

-- New Recreation Areas w/out Structures

 - 2. Insignificant Activities

 - 3. Temporary structures

 6.8.12 Conditional Use Approval by the DRB after a Public Hearing a) In SFHA and outside of the Floodway

 As listed within Figure 6.8-1, the following Development activities may be approved as a conditional use by the Development Review Board as per section 5.6. and 8.2, and must conform with the applicable standards presented in Section 6.8.16: